Power systems expert serves in multiple roles

 Personal background, interests and activities

-Dr. Schulz is a member of numerous professional societies, including the IEEE Women in Engineering Committee, the electrical engineering honorary society Eta Kappa Nu, the engineering honorary society Tau Beta Pi, the Society of Women Engineers, and the National Society of Black Engineers.
+Dr. Schulz is a member of numerous professional societies, including ASEE, IEEE, the IEEE Women in Engineering Committee, the electrical engineering honorary society Eta Kappa Nu, and the engineering honorary society Tau Beta Pi.

 She received bachelor’s and master’s degrees in electrical engineering from Virginia Tech, where she was also a walk-on freshman tennis player.
 She earned a Ph.D. in electrical engineering from the University of Minnesota–Twin Cities in 1995.